Offices

 Prague, the obvious choice

-The capital city is the obvious first choice for many.
-Serving as the heart of cultural, economic and political life, many market newcomers are looking for offices here.
-The market comprises approximately 3.8 million square meters of modern office space.
-Despite the lower new supply levels over the last two years, developers are able to provide a constant inflow of modern properties with very high standards.
-Together with further strengthening in the most sought-after locations in Prague 1’s historic core, the Karlin and Rohan areas of Prague 8 or Pankrác and Brumlovka in Prague 4, developers are also establishing new locations with projects such as New Roztyly, Hagibor and Smíchov City.
+When it comes to finding office space in the Czech Republic, the capital city is the obvious first choice for many.
+Many market newcomers are looking for offices here, as Prague is the heart of the country’s cultural, economic and political life.
+The local market comprises approximately 3.9 million square metres of modern office space.
+Despite the lower levels of new office supply over the past three years, developers have been able to provide a decent inflow of modern properties with very high standards.
+Together with further strengthening of the market in the most sought-after locations in Prague’s historical centre, the Karlín and Rohan areas of Prague 8 and Pankrác and Brumlovka in Prague 4, developers are also establishing new locations with projects such as Roztyly, Hagibor and Smíchov City.
 Efforts to create a connected city of short distances are also evident and will continue.
-The market availability remains at around 8% and was not significantly affected by any of the chal- lenges we have been forced to live through.
-Some micro-locations could feature lower office availability, as the established submarkets often draw attention with an excellent choice of amenities.
+The vacancy rate in the market remains between 7% and 8% and was not significantly affected by any of the challenges faced by other markets.
+Some micro-locations may even have lower office availability, as the established submarkets often draw attention with an excellent choice of amenities and well-functioning public transport.

 Brno, the leading regional city

-Brno is a stable market with a modern office stock six times smaller in comparison to Prague, but there is surely no lack of modern office buildings and impressive architecture.
-The office market is condensed around and south of the city centre and historical core, but interesting projects are scattered also towards north and east.
-Newly built office hubs like Vlněna Office Park, Spielberk Office Park and many others form a resilient core for further growth.
-In future, we can expect impressive new projects like Dornych, and new additions to Ponávka and Vlněna Office Park.
-The activity comes mainly from local developers and with their market knowledge, their goal is always to bring the highest possible quality and added value with their projects.
+Brno is a stable market with modern office stock approximately six times smaller than that of Prague, but the city definitely does not lack modern office buildings and impressive architecture.
+The office market is concentrated in and south of the Střed district and historical city centre, but there are also a number of interesting projects to the north and east.
+Newly built office hubs like Vlněna, Spielberk and many others form a resilient core for further growth.
+In future, we can expect impressive new projects like Dornych, buildings within the Nová Zbrojovka area, and new additions to Ponávka and Vlněna Office Park.
+These activities are being carried out mainly by local developers with extensive knowledge of the market and the goal of always providing the highest possible quality and value added with their projects.

 Ostrava and other cities